karoldus/Hydro_app/README.md

 - Measurements are saved to CSV files automatically
 - One file per day: `measurements_YYYY-MM-DD.csv`
-- Files are created in the application directory
+- Files are created in the `data/` directory
+- The data directory is created automatically if it doesn't exist

 ## Features